VIRUXE/gtasa-dl/README.md

 ## How it works

-1. You open the executable as **Administrator**.
+After opening the executable as **Administrator**, the app:

-2. Downloads a 7Zip archive ("gtasa.7z") to the same directory as the executable.
+1. Downloads a 7Zip archive ("gtasa.7z") to the same directory as the executable.
-3. Asks you for a directory name (press enter for the default to be used - "GTA San Andreas") to where it will decompress the game archive, equally, to the same directory as the executable.
+2. Asks you for a directory name (press enter for the default to be used - "GTA San Andreas") to where it will decompress the game archive, equally, to the same directory as the executable.
-4. Decompresses the archive into the specified directory.
+3. Decompresses/extracts the archive into the specified directory.
-5. Adds an exception/exclusion to *Windows Defender* to prevent *SAMPCAC*'s ASI script from being removed.
+4. Adds an exception/exclusion to *Windows Defender* to prevent *SAMPCAC*'s ASI script from being removed.
-6. Downloads "sampcac_client.asi".
+5. Downloads "sampcac_client.asi".

 The game archive will remain so it can be reused the next time you want a fresh installation or if you want to store it for yourself.